Replacement Cost Reports/Insurance Valuation Reports

 - Cost making the damaged building safe, demolition and site clearance.

-- Estimated cost of constructing a similar building on the same site
+- The estimated cost of constructing a similar building on the same site.

 How Often Should The Insured Sum/Sum Insured be Reviewed?